-Mabley, J.G, Wallace, R, Pacher, P, Murphy, K and Szabo, C (2007) Inhibition of poly(adenosine diphosphate-ribose) polymerase by the active form of vitamin D International Journal of Molecular Medicine, 19 (6). pp. 947-952.
+Mabley, Jon, Wallace, R., Pacher, P., Murphy, K. and Szabo, C. (2007) Inhibition of poly(adenosine diphosphate-ribose) polymerase by the active form of vitamin D International Journal of Molecular Medicine, 19 (6). pp. 947-952.
 ISSN 1791-244XFull text not available from this repository.

 Vitamin D is well characterized for its role in mineral homeostasis and maintenance of normal skeletal architecture.
 Vitamin D has been demonstrated to exert anti-inflammatory effects in a variety of disease states including diabetes, arthritis and inflammatory bowel disease.
 In these diseases poly[adenosine diphosphate (ADP)-ribose] polymerase (PARP) inhibitors have also proved effective as anti-inflammatory agents.
 Here we present data demonstrating that the active metabolite of vitamin D, 1α,25-dihydroxy-vitamin D3, is a PARP inhibitor.
 UV irradiation-mediated PARP activation in human keratinocytes can be inhibited by treatment with vitamin D, 7-dehydrocholesterol or 1α,25-dihydroxyvitamin D3.
 Inhibition of cytochrome P450 reversed the PARP inhibitory action of vitamin D and 7-dehydrocholesterol, indicating that conversion to 1α,25-dihydroxyvitamin D3 mediates their PARP inhibitory action.
 Vitamin D may protect keratinocytes against over-activation of PARP resulting from exposure to sunlight.
 PARP inhibition may contribute to the pharmacological and anti-inflammatory effects of vitamin D.